-FHA loans are backed by the Federal Housing Administration, an agency under the jurisdiction of the Department of Housing and Urban Development.
-FHA loans are insured by the FHA, which simply means that organization protects your lender against loss if you default on your loan.
+FHA loans are backed by the Federal Housing Administration, an agency under the authority of the Department of Housing and Urban Development.
+FHA loans are insured by the FHA, which simply means that the organization protects your lender against loss if you default on your loan.

-The option of a low down payment and more lenient credit requirements can make FHA loans particularly attractive for first-time home buyers, although you don’t have to be a first-time home buyer in order to qualify.
+The option of a low-down payment and more lenient credit requirements can make FHA loans particularly attractive for first-time home buyers, although you don’t have to be a first-time home buyer to qualify.

 A Zero Down Payment Option